-Session: The House announced today that it would not reconvene before May 4.
-D.C. is currently under a shelter-in-place order, and Maryland and Virginia have similar orders in place.
+Session: The House announced on Monday that it would not reconvene before May 4.
+D.C. is currently under a stay-at-home order, and Maryland and Virginia have similar orders in place.
 In a Dear Colleague last week, Speaker Pelosi advised members to keep their schedule flexible and said that, in order to make up for lost time, the House may meet during weeks previously scheduled as District Work Periods.
 The Senate is in recess until April 20.